orbitalsqwib/tp/docs/DeveloperGuide.md

       Use case ends.

 *	2c.
-Phone number invalid (not 3-17 digits).
+Note text is empty.

     * 2c1.
-System shows an error message.

-      Use case ends.

-*	2d.
-Note text is empty.

-    * 2d1.
 System shows an error message.

       Use case ends.